 First, faculty should post a description of their individual research projects for students to consider.
 You will need to complete both forms to participate in this program.
 The request for research form must be approved by the Institutional Review Board (IRB) team prior to the start of the research.
 Complete the faculty profile application.
 Your responses will be posted on the website for students to review and respond.
 Student inquiries will be forwarded to you via email.

 Secondly, faculty should interview the candidates in whom they are interested.
 Again, the selection criteria are completely based on your own preferences and needs.

 Once you have selected a candidate, draft a brief summary of what is expected from the student, including type of research activities involved and the time commitment.
-With your application, please provide a syllabi.
+With your application, please provide a syllabus.
 Give a copy of the agreement to the student for inclusion in their application materials.